-UPDATED: 10 December 2020 – The government has given businesses some much-needed breathing space by extending measures from the Corporate Insolvency and Governance Act.
+UPDATED: 25 March 2021 – The government has given businesses more breathing space by further extending measures from the Corporate Insolvency and Governance Act.

-A number of measures introduced in the Corporate Insolvency and Governance Act to protect businesses from insolvency were due to expire at the end of the year.
-However, the following have now been extended:
+A number of measures introduced in the Corporate Insolvency and Governance Act to protect businesses from insolvency, which were due to expire on 31 March 2021.
+However, the following have now been extended once again:

 - Statutory demands and winding-up petitions will continue to be restricted until 30 June 2021 to protect companies from aggressive creditor enforcement action.